isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2582.md

 ---
-title: 1.
-Apply Knowledge of Accounting Related Concepts
+title: Zoho Workplace PSG Edition - 20 users
 permalink: /productivity-solutions-grant/solutionrepo/solution2582
 ---

 ### Description

-When adopting the solutions under this sub-category, you might wish to think about how to invest in developing the right skillsets to complement the new solution for better performance.
-Here are three SSG-approved courses to start with:
+Zoho Workplace by Zoho Corporation.

+Work is evolving, so are workspaces.
+Zoho Workplace unifies and centralizes your team's workspace, simplifies file storage and providing online file management for teams that work together.

+Transform the way your team works together - give them a secure, shared workspace, so their ideas have a home from conception to realization.
+Create, collaborate, and make teamwork happen.

 ### Details of Solution

-Click <a href='https://www.myskillsfuture.gov.sg/content/portal/en/training-exchange/course-directory/course-detail.html?courseReferenceNumber=SCN-T04SS0109E-01-CRS-Q-0036758-BM' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Zoho_Corporation_20200674_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria